Trading Glass

 • Scalping and short-timeframe trades where conditions shift within minutes

-• Order flow driven setups where delta divergence or absorption signals may invalidate the thesis mid-trade
+• Order flow driven setups where delta divergence or absorption signals may invalidate the thesis mid-trade — see when to bail on a valid setup for the explicit invalidation criteria

 • High-volatility environments where a fixed stop may be too wide or too tight as conditions evolve